HekZer036/TETORIS_HKZR/README.md

 Q: Quit

 # Known bugs
-Sometimes animation can be laggy (as i'm starting into c animations) so if blocks is not orientated as it should be just close the game and restart using ./Tetoris or ./Tetoris.exe for windows.
+Sometimes animation can be laggy (as i'm starting into c animations) so if blocks is not orientated as it should be just close the game and restart the game.

 # FAQ